openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 1. User sits down at their computer.
-2. **The user creates a `PerformanceProfile` resource with the desired `isolated` and `reserved` CPUSet with the `cpu.workloads[Management]` added to the enum list.**
+2. **The user creates a `PerformanceProfile` resource with the desired `isolated` and `reserved` CPUSet.**
 3. **User updates the `InstallConfig` and sets `cpuPartitioningMode: AllNodes` to denote that workload partitioning is turned on.**
 4. The user runs the installer to create the standard manifests, adds their extra manifests from steps 2, then creates the cluster.
+5. **During the installation bootstrap phase, the NTO's `render` command will be called**.
+6. **The `render` command will generate the initial CPU Partitioning machine config manifests signaled by the `Infrastructure.Status.CPUPartitioningMode`.**
+7. **The `render` command will then generate the subsequent manifest files derived from the PerformanceProfile included by the user.**
+8. **All nodes will query the machine config server for their configuration prior to joining the cluster.**
-5. The kubelet starts up and finds the configuration file enabling the new feature.
+9. **The kubelet starts up and finds the configuration file enabling the new feature.**
-6. The kubelet advertises `management.workload.openshift.io/cores` extended
+10. The kubelet advertises `management.workload.openshift.io/cores` extended
     resources on the node based on the number of CPUs in the host.
-7. The kubelet reads static pod definitions.
+11. The kubelet reads static pod definitions.
 It replaces the `cpu` requests with `management.workload.openshift.io/cores` requests of the same value and adds the `resources.workload.openshift.io/{container-name}: {"cpushares": 400}` annotations for CRI-O with the same values.
-8. **NTO will generate the machine config manifests and apply them.**
-9. **MCO modifies kubelet and cri-o configurations of the relevant machine pools to the updated `reserved` CPU cores and restarts the nodes**
-10. Something schedules a regular pod with the `target.workload.openshift.io/management` annotation in a namespace with the `workload.openshift.io/allowed: management` annotation.
+12. Something schedules a regular pod with the `target.workload.openshift.io/management` annotation in a namespace with the `workload.openshift.io/allowed: management` annotation.
-11. The admission hook modifies the pod, replacing the CPU requests with `management.workload.openshift.io/cores` requests and adding the `resources.workload.openshift.io/{container-name}: {"cpushares": 400}` annotations for CRI-O.
+13. The admission hook modifies the pod, replacing the CPU requests with `management.workload.openshift.io/cores` requests and adding the `resources.workload.openshift.io/{container-name}: {"cpushares": 400}` annotations for CRI-O.
-12. The scheduler sees the new pod and finds available `management.workload.openshift.io/cores` resources on the node.
+14. The scheduler sees the new pod and finds available `management.workload.openshift.io/cores` resources on the node.
 The scheduler places the pod on the node.
-13. Repeat steps 10-12 until all pods are running.
+15. Repeat steps 12-14 until all pods are running.
-14. Cluster deployment comes up with management components constrained to subset of available CPUs.
+16. Cluster deployment comes up with management components constrained to subset of available CPUs.

 ##### Partition Resize workflow